ical4j/ical4j-user-guide/docs/command/ict.md

 ```shell
 > ict
 No collections.
 Use  'mkcol' to create a new collection.

 > ict mkcol birthdays
 Collection 'birthdays' created.
 ```

-Use the 'ls' command to list collections and their contents.
+Use the `ls` command to list collections and their contents.

 ```shell
 > ict ls birthdays
 No items found in collection 'birthdays'.
 Use 'new' or 'import' to add items.

 > ict new reminder birthdays -summary "Mom's Birthday" -due 2024-12-01
 Created reminder with UID '1234567890' in collection 'birthdays'.
 ```